Bronislaw2006/TEST-PROJECTS/Youtube analysis part 2/README.md

 # YouTube Video Info and Transcript Scraper

-This project provides a Node.js script to scrape information from a YouTube video, including the video title, view count, like count, available resolutions, subtitles, and audio qualities.
+This project provides a Node.js script to scrape information from a YouTube video using playwright, including the video title, view count, like count, available resolutions, subtitles, and audio qualities.
 It also fetches and saves the video transcript to a text file.

 ## Features